Escrow Holder Liability Theories

 When a claim is brought pursuant to a written agreement, the statute of limitations against the escrow holder is four years from the date of the breach.
 Cal.
 Code Civ.
 Proc. § 337.
 If the claim is brought pursuant to an oral agreement, the statute of limitations is two years from the date of the breach.
 See Roberts v.
 Carter & Potruch (1956) 140 Cal.App.
 2d 370, 373.

-Contact and Experienced Business and Real Estate Attorney in Los Angeles, Orange County, San Diego, Riverside, Palm Springs, San Bernardino, & Silicon Valley
+Contact and Experienced Business and Real Estate Attorney in Los Angeles, Orange County, San Francisco, Riverside, San Diego, San Jose, Sacramento, Fresno, and Surrounding Areas in California

 If you believe you have been wronged by an escrow holder, it would serve you well to contact an experience business and real estate attorney today in order to discuss your rights.